Discord: Why the messaging app is under scrutiny – DW – 10/11/2024

 The Kremlin has regularly targeted Western social media platforms, particularly since Russia launched its full-scale invasion of Ukraine in February 2022.
 Among the technology platforms now banned in Russia are X, formerly Twitter, Instagram and Facebook.

-The ban drew criticism from pro-military bloggers who said Russian forces had been using Discord to coordinate units on the battlefield in Ukraine.
+The ban has drawn criticism from pro-military bloggers who said Russian forces had been using Discord to coordinate units on the battlefield in Ukraine.
 According to the bloggers, Russian soldiers have been left without an effective alternative.

-Moscow's move was followed a day later by Turkey, whose BTK communications authority blocked the app nationwide, acting after a ruling by a court in Ankara.
+Moscow's move was followed a day later by Turkey, whose BTK communications authority blocked the app nationwide after a ruling by a court in Ankara.

 Justice Minister Yilmaz Tunc said the decision was made to "protect" children from online abuse when using Discord.